fdemusso/DDFR/README.md

 *Note: Ensure your SSL certificates are generated and placed correctly to allow the browser to trust the local camera stream.*

+## Usage

-##UsageOnce the environment is prepared, the system must be awakened manually.
+Once the environment is prepared, the system must be awakened manually.
 The architecture requires the simultaneous operation of the brain (backend) and the eyes (frontend).

+### Awakening the System

-###Awakening the System1. **Start the Database:** Ensure your MongoDB instance is running locally.
+1. **Start the Database:** Ensure your MongoDB instance is running locally.
 2. **Start the Brain:** In your terminal, navigate to the backend directory and launch the secure server:
 ```bash
 python main.py https